 You are here

-Make a heart sing without breaking the bank with these date-approved DC activities
+Make that special someone’s heart sing without breaking the bank with these only-in-DC affordable date ideas.

-The nation’s capital is quite the place to have a date night or romantic getaway.
-From its renowned dining scene to its majestic monuments, memorials and museums to its world-class hotels, Washington, DC has everything that a couple could want in an excursion, including a wealth of experiences that won't put a dent in the wallet.
+The nation’s capital is quite the place to have a low-cost date night or romantic getaway.
+From its majestic monuments, memorials and museums to its world-class venues and attractions, Washington, DC has everything that a couple could want in the perfect date night – including a wealth of experiences that won't put a dent in the wallet.
 We’ve laid out some of our favorites so you can do date night right.

 Dig deeper into American lore when you and your special someone make your way to the Library of Congress, another of DC’s many historical landmarks.
-The nation’s largest library holds 28 million catalogued books and 58 million manuscripts.
+The nation’s largest library holds 28 million cataloged books and 58 million manuscripts.
 You’ll also be wowed by the stunning Gilded Age architecture.
-Free, guided tours are offered Monday through Saturday.
+Free guided tours are offered Monday through Saturday.

 If there’s a history buff on your DC date team, start the day off by visiting the U.S. Capitol.
-Book a guided tour in advance online or check out the U.S. Capitol Visitor Center for a same-day pass.
+Find out how to book a guided tour in advance or check out the U.S. Capitol Visitor Center for a same-day pass.
 These tours are available from Monday through Saturday, 8:50 a.m. – 3:20 p.m.
 Make sure to swing by the Exhibition Hall, which reveals the story of the U.S. Congress and the Capitol.

-The newest addition to DC’s incredible lineup of Smithsonian museums is the only national museum solely dedicated to the documentation of African American life, history and culture.
-You’ll want to secure timed passes before your trip, but once inside, you can marvel at visually stunning exhibits that cover the African American experience, from culture to music to slavery to the Civil Rights movement.
+The most recent addition to DC’s incredible lineup of Smithsonian museums is the only national museum solely dedicated to the documentation of African American life, history and culture.
+You’ll want to secure timed passes before your trip, but once inside, you can marvel at visually stunning exhibits that cover the African American experience, from culture to music to slavery to the Civil Rights Movement.

 No trip to the nation’s capital is complete without at least one half-smoke consumed per person.
 Ben’s Chili Bowl, a late-night grub destination since the Eisenhower era, features the most famous half smoke in town (and it only costs $5.95).
 The original U Street location is situated in one of the more vibrant and historic locations in town, so neighborhood exploration after fueling up is a must.